This post may include affiliate links. Thank you for your support.

 6. Serve: Spoon your fresh chimichurri sauce over the steak and enjoy!

 • Taste fresh herbs.
-Before preparing your chimichurri, taste the parsley and cilantro to ensure fresh flavor.
+Be sure you start with fresh herbs.
+And before preparing your chimichurri sauce, wash, thoroughly dry, and taste the parsley and cilantro to ensure fresh flavor.
 If you’re looking to swap out herbs here, check out this informative guide to different types of herbs and the best way to store fresh herbs.

 • Use oil sparingly.
 Start with 1/4 cup of oil and slowly add more oil for a thinner consistency.